oda-hub/deprecated-renku-aqs/README.md

 ```

+* EXO0331530 which is already used in the workflow - just a cross-check
+* Cyg X-1 is the best new suggestion, since it's also an HXMB.
+* Her X-1 is an LXMB, so it shares a mid-level class (so, an additional long link) with Cyg X-1.
-Cyg X-1 is suggested up since it's also an HXMB.
-Still better than Mrk 421 which is an AGN.
+* Still better than Mrk 421 which is an AGN.